 Many snowbirds will be heading South before long.
 Some practical tips for you to consider are: have our Police check your house on a regular basis, stop delivery to your mail and paper boxes, contract with someone to clear your driveway and walkway to the house.
 Stop in at the Township Office to fill out a Property Check for our policeman.

-FALL BURNING: With the falling of leaves fast approaching residents will want to begin taking care of them.
+FALL CLEAN-UP:Fall Clean-up is here and residents will be getting the out-of-doors looking nice.
 You can ask for a burning permit by calling the Township Office (731-4888).
 There is no charge or fee for a permit.
 Burning shall be limited to the period of each day from dawn to dusk and must be attended by a responsible person.
 Please call or stop in at the Township Office for a complete copy of the regulations.

 KCRC Roadside Vegetation Policy